 Throughout his adult life, Alan found himself overdosing, crashing cars, he was arrested three times in a matter of a couple months, and had almost resigned to the fact that his life was coming to an end.
 His journey to a new life began the day when he decided to truly accept help from Herren Project.

-Though Alan was unsure of what recovery entailed, he decided enough was enough.
-He didn’t want his kids growing up without a father or to leave his wife a widow.
-Within just a few hours of him reaching out, Herren Project was working to get him admitted into a medical detox facility.
+Though Alan was unsure of what recovery entailed, he decided enough was enough; he didn’t want his kids growing up without a father or to leave his wife a widow.
+Within just a few hours of reaching out, Herren Project was working to get him admitted into a medical detox facility.
 Alan stayed in treatment for two months with help from Herren Project’s recovery scholarship.

-Today, Alan remains involved in the recovery community by volunteering at church, staying active as a Herren Project Alumni and developing a new career as a Recovery Coach.
+Today, Alan remains involved in the recovery community by volunteering for church, staying active as a Herren Project alumni, and developing a new career as a recovery coach.